French Bulldog Colors: From Standard to Exotic

 fawn french bulldog

-The fawn French Bulldog colors come in different shades, from very light, almost cream looking ones, to a deep red fawn.
-They can have a mask, like the one pictured above, or be maskless.
-Fawn can also be combined with an exotic color in which the dilution affects the “black mask”, eyes, nose and paw pads (Blue fawn, lilac fawn, chocolate fawn,..)
+The fawn French Bulldog shades range from very light, almost white, to the deep red fawn.
+They can be with or without a mask, like the one in the upper picture who has the mask.
+Fawn can also be an exotic color that if the dilution of “black mask” is affected, it will have an effect on the eyes, nose, and paw pads, for example, Blue fawn, lilac fawn, and chocolate fawn, etc.

 Black and Black Pied French Bulldog Colors